 Persons involved in accidents that result in personal injury or property damage should report the accidents to the Vanderbilt University Police Department at 322-2745 or, for life threatening situations, at 421-1911.

 No Ticket, No Tow Policy

-To qualify for a No Ticket- No Tow you must be registered with the Office of Traffic & Parking and hold a valid permit.
+To qualify for a No Ticket- No Tow you must be registered with the Office of Parking Services and hold a valid permit.
 A No Ticket - No Tow can only be used for two consecutive days.
 If a longer duration is required you must come by the office and receive a Temporary Replacement Permit at no cost.
 To be considered for a No Ticket - No Tow FILL OUT THIS FORM.